Likithagowda20/Security-Intelligence-Log/README.md

     * **Mobile Connectivity:** Studied how Android and iOS devices manage Wi-Fi settings and automated network switching.
     * **Security Precautions:** Analyzed the importance of WPA2/WPA3 encryption and the risks of sending plaintext data over public hotspots.
 * **Analysis:** Noted that mobile devices increase the "attack surface" of a company, requiring stronger endpoint security and VPN usage for remote data access.

+### Feb 27: Home Network Architecture & Security
+* **Learning Objective:** Implementing and securing a SOHO (Small Office/Home Office) environment.
+* **Concepts Mastered:**
+    * **Gateway Configuration:** Setting up an integrated wireless router to connect local devices to the ISP.
+    * **Security Implementation:** Configuring SSIDs and implementing WPA2/WPA3 encryption to prevent unauthorized access.
+    * **DHCP Services:** Understanding the automated assignment of IP addresses to end devices for local communication.
+* **Analysis:** Building a home network highlighted that security is not a "default" state; it requires intentional configuration of the gateway to protect internal data from external threats.